williecheong/release_dash/README.md

     - Populate the database with data in `/assets/sql/dataset.sql` by:
         - Tunnel into the MySQL service via Stackato
         - **OR** Deploy phpMyAdmin for Stackato (recommended)
-6. In future, update the code base by using Terminal
+6. In future, update the code base by using Terminal:
     - `cd` into the dashboard's repository on your local machine
     - Run the command for `$ stackato update [dashboard's appname]`